factsheetlist/factsheetlist.github.io/index.md

 -   debunk one or more specific claims
 -   answer one or more specific questions (i.e. an FAQ)

-If a provided resource is only one source (i.e. is just one study) or it is unlikely to be useful in a debate (i.e. it is only intended to educate, not primarily intended to debunk or prove a claim) it probably does not qualify for the list
+If a provided resource is only one source (i.e. is just one study) or it is unlikely to be useful in a debate (i.e. it is only intended to educate, not primarily intended to debunk or prove a claim) it probably does not qualify for the list.

-While the order these factsheets are presented in is not particularly important, it generally follows the rule of "higher up in the category = more useful or higher quality"
+While the order these factsheets are presented in is not particularly important, it generally follows the rule of "higher up in the category = more useful or higher quality".

 This list was originally on Google Docs.
 That version is now deprecated, please check this site for the latest version instead.

 ## General

-These are factsheets with a very broad scope
+These are factsheets with a very broad scope.

 -   [Source Library](https://docs.google.com/document/u/0/d/1UhneOJvvO9vzHIUWfgKWJCCFi0LDNj_3p6LGBkIo6mU/mobilebasic) \[71734 words\]
     -   Incredibly comprehensive collection of facts and studies on a wide range of points by NB419, Scuter, and other contributors (join the discord [here](https://discord.gg/UQhGKNm))